luispedro/talk-scientific-communication/talk.md

 ## Slides/delivery

 - You need to explain what you are showing.
+Explain the axes on plots.
 - You should not be reading.
 - Look to the audience.
 - Watch your body language.
+- Tell a story.
+This does not mean _the real story of how you got to the results_.
+That can be interesting, but mostly it means that there are natural, logical, transitions between slides and not just one thing after another.

 ---